Influence others with ethical business practices and leadership skills

-All students who graduate with a Bachelor of Arts (BA) receive a double major in Bible and Theology along with their major.
+All students who graduate with a Bachelor of Arts (BA) receive a double major in Bible along with their major.
 There is an energizing momentum that builds as you pursue your education here, as you grow academically, you also become equipped to act on God’s calling to advance the Gospel wherever you go.

 Meet Your Academic Advisor

 As the Program Director for the Business major, Professor Perkins will be available to you throughout your time as an online student and will be your academic advisor throughout your entire undergraduate program for Business Organizational Leadership.

 Professor Perkins has her Master’s in Organizational Leadership from Regent University and is a Trinity College graduate with a Bachelor of Science in Christian Ministry.

 This program equips the student with business and leadership skills to be influential in diverse and complex organizational environments.
 The Leadership Concentration equips students to be influential, ethical change agents in both the public and private sectors.
 The student will study current and emerging leadership theories, best practices, skills, and tools used to influence others to generate innovation, creativity, and change within organizations.